-- OUR SECOND DEPARTURE in 2017/18 starts and finishes in Askole .
+- OUR FIRST DEPARTURE in 2018 and 2019 starts and finishes in Askole.
 It does not cross the Gondogoro La.

-- OUR THIRD & FOURTH DEPARTURES in 2017/18 start in Askole and finish in Hushe, crossing the Gondogoro La.
+- OUR SECOND DEPARTURE in 2018 and 2019 starts in Askole and finishes in Hushe, crossing the Gondogoro La.

-- Previous experience in using ice axe and crampons is a pre-requisite for all clients booking for the Gondogoro La departures.
+- Previous experience in using ice axe and crampons is a pre-requisite for all clients wishing to cross the Gondogoro La.

 TRAVEL BETWEEN ISLAMABAD AND SKARDU WILL BE BY AIR AND NOT BY ROAD, EVEN IF THIS CAUSES DELAYS IN OUR ITINERARY